 The statute requires disclosure only of gifts received while the filer was a Member or employee of the House.
 Thus, no information regarding gifts is required from filers who are congressional candidates or new House employees.

-Travel-related expenses provided by nongovernmental sources for activities such as speaking engagements, conferences, or fact-finding events are not considered gifts, but they must be reported when they total more than $350 in value from one source in a year.
+Travel-related expenses provided by nongovernmental sources for activities such as attending a charity fundraiser, attending an event related to the filer's outside business or other activities, attending a non-federal campaign or fundraising event, or attending an event related to spouse or dependent child's job or activities are considered gifts, and they must be reported when they total more than $350 in value from one source in a year.
 These expenses include those reimbursed to the reporting individual as well as those paid directly by the sponsoring organization.
 Unlike with gifts, all travel expenses count towards the $350 limit; there is no $140 minimum threshold.
 For reimbursements and gifts of travel, the Financial Disclosure Statement must list the source, travel itinerary, inclusive dates, and nature of expenses provided, but the dollar value of the travel need not be listed.
-Travel paid for by a private source must be disclosed, even if unrelated to the traveler’s congressional duties.
 Travel paid for by a foreign government under the Mutual Educational and Cultural Exchange Act (often referred to as “MECEA”)42 must also be reported.

 Example 16.
-Member P gives a speech in Chicago at a meeting of a trade association which pays airfare, food, and lodging for P and his wife to attend.
+Member P gives a speech in Chicago at a charity fundraiser.
+The charity pays airfare, food, and lodging for P and his wife to attend.
 The expenses for Mr. and Mrs. P exceed $350.
 P must disclose the source, dates, and nature of the expenses, but he need not report any dollar amounts.

 Example 17.
 Member Q’s wife works for a law firm that holds an annual retreat at an out-of-state resort for all of its employees.
 Each employee is allowed to bring his or her spouse, at the firm’s expense.
 Q attends the retreat with his wife.
 If the cost of Q’s attendance exceeds $350, he must report the trip on his statement, even though his attendance was unrelated to his official duties.